Technical CV Template (Text Format)

 A technical CV is a specific type of application document used by technical professionals, such as:

-Here are three tips on how to write a good technical CV:
+Here are three tips on how to write a good CV for any technical role:

 1. Showcase your technical skills